alessandrofelder/EF-helper-scripts/README.md

 # EF-helper-scripts

-A collection of scripts used for my Ellipsoid Factor publication
+A collection of scripts used for the Ellipsoid Factor 2 publication